Transit-Oriented Communities

 • In late 2024, CMLC received approval from City Council for $20 million to kick-start TOC development outside the Rivers District.

-We are in the early stages of exploring potential master planned Transit-Oriented Communities (TOC) in Calgary.
+We are in the early stages of exploring potential master planned Transit-Oriented Communities at Fish-Creek-Lacombe, Dalhousie and Anderson LRT stations.

 • 1